-Master Program in Communication Management at the Tallinn University Baltic Film, Media, Arts and Communication School is a part of European Masters in Intercultural Communication (EMICC), a teaching and research network of nine European universities: Universität Bayreuth (Bayreuth, Germany), Anglia Ruskin University (Cambridge, United Kingdom), University of Jyväskylä (Jyväskylä, Finland), Universidade Aberta (Lisbon & Coimbra, Portugal), Università della Svizzera italiana (Lugano, Switzerland), Institut national des langues et civilisations orientales (Paris, France), Tallinn University (Tallinn, Estonia), Università degli Studi di Urbino Carlo Bo (Urbino, Italy) and Utrecht University (Utrecht, The Netherlands).
+Master Program in Communication Management at the Tallinn University Baltic Film, Media and Arts School is a part of European Masters in Intercultural Communication (EMICC), a teaching and research network of nine European universities: Universität Bayreuth (Bayreuth, Germany), Anglia Ruskin University (Cambridge, United Kingdom), University of Jyväskylä (Jyväskylä, Finland), Universidade Aberta (Lisbon & Coimbra, Portugal), Università della Svizzera italiana (Lugano, Switzerland), Institut national des langues et civilisations orientales (Paris, France), Tallinn University (Tallinn, Estonia), Università degli Studi di Urbino Carlo Bo (Urbino, Italy) and Utrecht University (Utrecht, The Netherlands).

 The core of EMICC is the yearly EUROCAMPUS, a four-month intensive programme (September-December) taught by professors from the network universities, in which up to five students from each partner university can take part.
 During this intensive program students will learn about intercultural communication theories, will look at intercultural communication from the perspective of different academic disciplines, and will have a chance to acquire advanced intercultural competencies and skills to use in professional as well as social life.
 Eurocampus offers a total of 30 ECTS credits.
 The curriculum includes courses on various topics relating to intercultural communication and other intercultural issues, such as management, training, and linguistic perspectives.
 Students wishing to participate in the Eurocampus must be degree students at one of the partner universities.
 The Eurocampus students from the partner universities study together under the instruction of visiting professors from the partner institutions.
 After the Eurocampus period, the students return to their home universities and continue their studies there.
 Eurocampus period can be realized as an Erasmus+ exchange.
 All the degree students of the Communication Management MA programme have a possibility to apply for Eurocampus.
 Tallinn University teacher and students can participate in the programme during Erasmus+ exchange.

 aDdressNarva mnt 27, 10120 Tallinn